Trendy Chinatown spot w/ updated Cantonese classics & unique dishes. A must-try for modern Asian fusion.

-Customers generally have a positive view of Phoenix Palace, appreciating its modern ambiance and innovative takes on Cantonese cuisine.
-However, a few diners have noted that the dishes can be overly salty.
+Customers generally have a positive sentiment, frequently recommending it for its atmosphere and updated take on Cantonese cuisine.
+However, a few reviews mention dishes can be overly salty or unmemorable.

 Important Note